EternalBlissed/EternalBlissed/README.md

 ## Hi, my name is Marc, I'm a Developer based in Sydney, Australia.
 Here are some things about me:

 - 🌱 I’m currently learning Discord.py
-- 🚀 I’m passionate about front-end and back-end web development
+- 🚀 I’m passionate about front-end web development
 - 🎮 I also enjoy scripting and building experiences in Roblox and Discord bots
 - 🤝 I’m looking for Web and Lua based Work